Olajidebuhari/ford_bike_sharing_analysis/README.md

 The insights i was probing for is basically the demography of the riders of this bike sharing service and the pattern of usage.
 The violin plots of the **days of the week** against the **start hour** shows a significant pattern of rides, which indicate that most of the rides on weekdays are as a means of transportation to work and back from work.
-Further more, the barplots shows a break down in the usage of the service by demograghy with conclusion that subscribed male Young adult use the service the most.
+Further more, the barplots shows a break down in the usage of the service by demography with conclusion that subscribed male Young adult use the service the most.